haveric/game-search/README.md

 2. Open a command line within the 'client' folder
 3. Run 'npm i' from the command line to install dependencies
 4. Run 'npm start' to start the client
-5a.
-The client should auto open in a new browser window 5b.
-If it does not auto open, navigate to 'http://localhost:3000/' in a browser
+5. The client should auto open in a new browser window.
+If it does not, navigate to 'http://localhost:3000/' in a browser
 6. If you have the server running, you should be able to start searching